 Baba ghanouj is particularly good in the hot weather.
 You can make it in advance and have a nice easy meal!

 This article was posted on Tuesday, June 23rd, 2015 at 7:45 pm and is filed under Armenia, Baba Ghanoush, Countries & Cultures, Egypt, Israel, Jordan, Lebanon, Main Course, Middle Eastern Cuisine, Palestine, Recipes of the World, Syria, Turkey.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply